adioshun/gitBook_DeepDrive/paper2017-segcloud.md

 ###### [본 논문에서 제안 하는것]

-- In contrast to these methods, our framework uses a **3D-FCNN** which can learn **higher dimensional features** and provide strong unaries foreach data point.
+- In contrast to these methods, our framework uses a **3D-FCNN** which can learn **higher dimensional features** and provide strong **unaries** for each data point.

-Moreover, our CRF is implemented as afully differentiable Recurrent Neural Network, similar to[76].
+- Moreover, our CRF is implemented as a fully differentiable Recurrent Neural Network, similar to[76].

-This allows the 3D-FCNN and CRF to be trained endto-end,and enables information flow from the CRF to theCNN classification stage.
+- This allows the 3D-FCNN and CRF to be trained end-to-end,and enables information flow from the CRF to the CNN classification stage.

 ### 2.3 Joint CNN + CRF